-St. Vincent's is over-subscribed and for the last fourteen years the governing body has been unable to offer places beyond category 4.
+St. Vincent's is over-subscribed and for the last sixteen years the governing body has been unable to offer places beyond category 4, in the first round of offers, although places can become available after this.
 As the school is usually oversubscribed by Catholic candidates it is very unlikely that candidates who are not Catholic will obtain a place.